emca-it/OP5-Log-Analytics-2.x/03-00-00-Discovery/03-03-00-Filtering_and_syntax_building.md

 complex queries.

--   **AND** is used to combined expressions, e.g. „error AND „access denied" ".
+-   **AND** is used to combined expressions, e.g. „error AND „access denied".
 If an event contain only one expression or the words error and denied but not the word access, then it will not be displayed.

--   **OR** is used to search for the events that contain one OR other expression, e.g. „ „status:500" OR denied".
+-   **OR** is used to search for the events that contain one OR other expression, e.g. „status:500" OR "denied".
 This query will display events that contain word „denied" or status field value of 500.
-OP5 uses this operator by default, so query „ „status:500" denied" would return the same results.
+OP5 uses this operator by default, so query „status:500" "denied" would return the same results.

--   **NOT** is used to exclude the following expression e.g. „status:\[500 TO 599\] NOT status:505" will display all events that have a status fields, and the value of the field is between 500 and 599 but will eliminate from the result events whose status field value is exactly 505.
+-   **NOT** is used to exclude the following expression e.g. „status:[500 TO 599] NOT status:505" will display all events that have a status fields, and the value of the field is between 500 and 599 but will eliminate from the result events whose status field value is exactly 505.

 -   The above methods can be combined with each other by building even more complex queries.
 Understanding how they work and joining it, is